All Research Topics

 These imperatives influence government and the ways in which citizens view their roles in capitalist societies—for example, as patriotically-minded entrepreneurs.

-I research how authoritarian practices and neoliberal techniques shape life in the Euro-American world and beyond.
+I research how authoritarian practices and neoliberal techniques shape life in the Euro-Atlantic world and beyond.

 Russia’s Good YouTubers?